pikkyatri/hunt-quiescent-BHXBs/README.md

 # hunt-quiescent-BHXBs

 This paper reports on the radio follow-up of highly variable, compact radio sources in an attempt to find the hidden population of Galactic black hole X-ray binaries.
-The paper is close to acceptance on the Monthly Notices of Royal Astronomical Research.
+The paper has been accepted in the Monthly Notices of Royal Astronomical Research and has been attached as Galactic_vs_extragalatic_arxiv.pdf.